Personal Independence Payment (PIP) is usually paid every 4 weeks. It’s tax free and you can get it whether you’re in or out of work.

 You or your carer might also qualify for other financial help - eg Carer’s Allowance, or help with housing or transport costs.

 Change of circumstances

-- the level of help you need or your condition changes
+- the help you need or your condition changes

 - you go into hospital or a care home for more than 4 weeks

 - you go abroad for more than 13 weeks